Introduction: Automated Variable Oxygen Chamber

 There are two python files necessary for running this device: "GUI.py" and "Oxygen_Controller_v5.py."
-Please have both files in the same folder and run "Oxygen_Controller_v5.py."
+I would recommend that you have both files in the same folder and run "Oxygen_Controller_v5.py."
 You will also need to edit the COM ports of the Arduino 1, Arduino 2, and the oxygen sensor as those will most likely be different.

-To begin running the software, you need to enter both percent oxygen values, the amount of time in minutes for each value, the oscillation frequency (if using version 2), the total run time in minutes, and then click begin.
-The input text boxes at the bottom with the duty cycle, the interval, and override checkbox are for debugging purposes if using version 2 as explained in the previous step.
+To begin running the software, you need to enter both percent oxygen values, the amount of time in minutes for each value, the oscillation frequency (if using version 2), the total run time in minutes.
+Then, click "begin."
+The input text boxes at the bottom with the duty cycle, the interval, and override checkbox are for debugging purposes if using version 2, as explained in the previous step.

-The python software will begin to look for arduino 1 and arduino 2 at the start of the program.
-Once found, the rest of the program will begin.
+The python software will begin to look for Arduino 1 and Arduino 2 at the start of the program.
+Once they are found, the rest of the program will begin.